VertebrateResequencing/wr/.docs/nextflowstrict3/prompt.md

 - Backward compatibility: all existing tests must continue to pass.
 - The spec should be organised into logical sections (A, B, C, ...) with user stories and acceptance tests for each gap.
+- `onComplete` translation: create a final wr job whose DepGroups list all workflow-stage dep_grps, so it runs only after every stage finishes.
+  The job body executes the parsed onComplete block as a shell script.
+- `onError` translation: create a polling wr job that uses a time-based limit group.
+It checks for buried/failed jobs.
+If none found and workflow still running, it resubmits itself.
+When it detects a terminal error state, it executes the onError body.
+This gives wr lifecycle-hook semantics without native support.
+- Directive translation for `scratch`: when `scratch true` or `scratch '/tmp'`, wrap the job command to create a temp directory, run the script there, and copy outputs back.
+When `scratch false` or absent, no wrapper.
+- Directive translation for `storeDir`: when `storeDir '/path'`, check if outputs exist at that path before running.
+If they do, skip execution (job succeeds immediately).
+Otherwise run normally and copy outputs to storeDir.
+- Directive translation for `conda`/`spack`: prepend `conda activate
+  <env>` or `spack load <pkg>` to the job command.
+Warn if the tool
+  is not available at runtime.
+- `collectFile` operator: implement via PendingStage — at runtime, collect completed items into a file and produce a single downstream item pointing to that file.